samitamerarar/Year-3-Project_WPF_and_Android-Project/README.md

 Cross-platform (multiplayer) competitive drawing game for Windows and Android using C# (WPF), Kotlin, NodeJS, MongoDB and more.

+The game consists of guessing what the other player draw.
+Can be played in teams or alone versus a bot.

 ## Authors

 Sami Tamer Arar,